jupath/Budgety/README.md

 ## Budgety - Just another budget app built with React, Redux and Firebase
 * This app is built with React, Redux, React Router, Boostrap 4 ([reactstrap](http://reactstrap.github.io/)) and SASS
-* It uses Firebase as backend
+* It uses Firebase for backend, authentication and hosting
-* Firebase user authentication with Google and email/password
+* User authentication with Google and email/password

 ### Installation
 ```bash